 Sister Mary To Georgetown Grads: Begin A "Revolution of Tenderness"

-On Saturday morning, Sister Mary will deliver the Georgetown College commencement address and will receive an honorary doctorate of humane letters at Georgetown University.
-In her speech (which will be broadcast live here) Sister Mary will urge the graduates to pursue a "revolution of tenderness" by joining with those who are struggling and together forge a new path to economic inclusivity.
+On Saturday, May 20, Sister Mary delivered the Georgetown College commencement address and received an honorary doctorate of humane letters at Georgetown University.
+In her speech (which will be broadcast live here) Sister Mary urged the graduates to pursue a "revolution of tenderness" by joining with those who are struggling and together forge a new path to economic inclusivity.

 We make the same call and ask that you contact your representatives and urge them to support a humane budget that protects housing and essential services.